-Earlier this year, Queen Silvia told Maria Gunnarsson about how she was familiar with the country before meeting Carl Gustaf.
+In 2016, Queen Silvia told Maria Gunnarsson about how she was familiar with the country before meeting Carl Gustaf.
 She said, “But Sweden was not foreign to me.
 My father had worked for the Swedish forestry and steel company Uddeholm in Brazil.
 Many Swedes, therefore, came to Brazil and to our home.
 They brought herring.
 And books and music.”

 However, Her Majesty admitted that she felt intimidated and lonely, at first, when she moved into the male-dominated royal palace, but her husband was always there to encourage her and lend support.
 She explained, “But everybody had kind intentions.
 Everyone wanted to support me and was there.
 And the King was wonderful, he said: ‘Say what you think, explain what you want, say what you’re going to do’.
 He has really supported me.”